Home AsiaOn the olive oil trail in Anatolia, Turkey

 Lunch at Vino Locale in Urla

-If you are looking for a place to eat modern Turkish gastronomy, you will find what you are looking for at Vino Locale.
-Run by a charming couple, the husband in the kitchen and the wife serving, Vino Locale is a restaurant that I can only highly recommend.
-You can taste very good local wines there and the cuisine is simply delicious.
-For main courses, I had a big crush on a monkfish dish with chard and miso.
-Moreover, the place is like its owners: soothing, welcoming, and charming.
-A must-do if you are passing through Urla!
+If you’re looking for a place to eat modern Turkish gastronomy, you’ll find what you’re looking for at Vino Locale.
+Run by a charming couple—the husband in the kitchen and the wife providing service—Vino Locale is a restaurant that I can only highly recommend.
+You can taste some excellent local wines here, and the food is simply delicious.
+For the main course, I fell in love with a monkfish dish with Swiss chard and miso.
+Plus, the place reflects its owners: soothing, welcoming, and charming.
+A must-visit if you are passing through Urla!

 Vino Locale